 Data Management

-This page provides the in-the-weeds data management details, which will likely only be relevant for ESD glider lab members.
-Users looking for more general information about glider data products should go to the data type pages (links todo).
+This page provides the in-the-weeds data management details.
+These will likely only be relevant for ESD glider lab members, or members of other glider labs.
+Users looking for more general information about glider data products should go to the relevant data type pages via the sidebar menu.

 Glider & Mooring Database

-The glider and mooring database is a SQL Server database, hosted on the internal SWFSC network.
+The glider and mooring database is a SQL Server database, hosted in a SWFSC-specific GCP project.
 This database exists to track all of the glider/instrument (and mooring) parts and builds.
 Each glider deployment is represented as a build, and each build includes links to all of the different parts that were on that glider for the deployment.
 The rest of this section provides high-level guidance for how to use the Glider & Mooring Database; see this document for more details, including database access instructions for both database users and managers.

 Devices